TarcioDiniz/Movie-Streaming-Torrent/README.md

 ⚠️⚠️⚠️⚠️⚠️

 The website from which this app was based is no longer available.
 A new project will be made in the future. stay tuned!

-But you can watch it if the magnet link is there: just paste it in the main menu ⚠️⚠️⚠️⚠️⚠️
+But you can watch it if the magnet link is there: just paste it in the main menu.

+⚠️⚠️⚠️⚠️⚠️

 * * *